keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

  Motor moves forward, backward, left and right
 */
 #define left_ctrl  33  //define the direction control pin(rgpio33) of the left motor
-#define left_pwm  26   //define the speed control pin(D6) of the left motor
+#define left_pwm  26   //define PWM control pins of the left motor as gpio25
 #define right_ctrl  32 //Define the direction control pin of the  right motor as gpio32
 #define right_pwm  25  //define PWM control pins of the right motor as gpio25

 void setup()
 {
-  pinMode(left_ctrl,OUTPUT);//set control pins of the left motor to OUTPUT ledcSetup(0, 1200, 8);//Set LEDC channel 1 frequency to 1200, PWM resolution to 8 that duty cycle is 256. ledcAttachPin(26, 0);  //LEDC channel 1 is connected to 1 the pin gpio26 of the left motor
-  pinMode(right_ctrl,OUTPUT);//set direction control pins of the right motor to OUTPUT.. ledcSetup(1, 1200, 8);//Set the LEDC channel to 2, the frequency to 1200, and the PWM resolution to 8, that is, the duty cycle is 256. ledcAttachPin(25, 1);  //LEDC channel 2 is connected to 1 the pin gpio25 of the right motor.
+  pinMode(left_ctrl,OUTPUT); //set control pins of the left motor to OUTPUT ledcAttach(left_pwm, 1200, 8); //Set the frequency of left_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256. pinMode(right_ctrl,OUTPUT);//set direction control pins of the right motor to OUTPUT.. ledcAttach(right_pwm, 1200, 8); //Set the frequency of right_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256.
 }

 void loop()
 {
   //front
-  digitalWrite(left_ctrl,LOW); //set direction control pins of the left motor to LOW. ledcWrite(0, 255); //LEDC channel 1 is connected to the left motor and outputs PWM 255 digitalWrite(right_ctrl,LOW); //set control pins of the right motor to LOW. ledcWrite(1, 255); //LEDC channel 2 is connected to the right motor and outputs PWM 255 delay(2000);//delay in 2s
+  digitalWrite(left_ctrl,LOW); // set direction control pins of the left motor to LOW. ledcWrite(left_pwm, 200); // the left motor outputs PWM 200 digitalWrite(right_ctrl,LOW); // set control pins of the right motor to LOW. ledcWrite(right_pwm, 200); // the right motor outputs PWM 200 delay(2000);//delay in 2s

   //back
-  digitalWrite(left_ctrl,HIGH); //set direction control pins of the left motor to HIGH.. ledcWrite(0, 50); //LEDC channel 1 is connected to the left motor and outputs PWM 50 digitalWrite(right_ctrl,HIGH); //set control pins of the right motor to HIGH.. ledcWrite(1, 50); //LEDC channel 2 is connected to the right motor and outputs PWM 50 delay(2000);//delay in 2s
+  digitalWrite(left_ctrl,HIGH); // set direction control pins of the left motor to HIGH. ledcWrite(left_pwm, 55); // the left motor outputs PWM 55 digitalWrite(right_ctrl,HIGH); // set control pins of the right motor to HIGH. ledcWrite(right_pwm, 55); // the right motor  outputs PWM 55 delay(2000);//delay in 2s

   //left
-  digitalWrite(left_ctrl,HIGH); //set direction control pins of the left motor to HIGH.. ledcWrite(0, 55); //LEDC channel 1 is connected to the left motor and outputs PWM 55. digitalWrite(right_ctrl,LOW); //set control pins of the right motor to LOW. ledcWrite(1, 200); //LEDC channel 2 is connected to the right motor and outputs PWM 200. delay(2000);//delay in 2s
+  digitalWrite(left_ctrl,HIGH); // set direction control pins of the left motor to HIGH.. ledcWrite(left_pwm, 55); // the left motor outputs PWM 55. digitalWrite(right_ctrl,LOW); // set control pins of the right motor to LOW. ledcWrite(right_pwm, 200); // the right motor outputs PWM 200. delay(2000);//delay in 2s

   //right
-  digitalWrite(left_ctrl,LOW); //set direction control pins of the left motor to LOW. ledcWrite(0, 200); //LEDC channel 1 is connected to the left motor and outputs PWM 200. digitalWrite(right_ctrl,HIGH); //set control pins of the right motor to HIGH.. ledcWrite(1, 55); //LEDC channel 2 is connected to the right motor and outputs PWM 55 delay(2000);//delay in 2s
+  digitalWrite(left_ctrl,LOW); // set direction control pins of the left motor to LOW. ledcWrite(left_pwm, 200); // the left motor outputs PWM 200. digitalWrite(right_ctrl,HIGH); // set control pins of the right motor to HIGH.. ledcWrite(right_pwm, 55); // the right motor outputs PWM 55 delay(2000);//delay in 2s

   //stop
-  digitalWrite(left_ctrl,LOW);//set direction control pins of the left motor to LOW. ledcWrite(0, 0); //LEDC channel 1 is connected to the left motor and outputs PWM 0. digitalWrite(right_ctrl,LOW);//set control pins of the right motor to LOW. ledcWrite(1, 0); //LEDC channel 2 is connected to the right motor and outputs PWM 0 delay(2000);//delay in 2s
+  digitalWrite(left_ctrl,LOW);// set direction control pins of the left motor to LOW. ledcWrite(left_pwm, 0); // the left motor outputs PWM 0. digitalWrite(right_ctrl,LOW);// set control pins of the right motor to LOW. ledcWrite(right_pwm, 0); // the right motor outputs PWM 0 delay(2000);//delay in 2s
 }
 ```